Emrys-Hong/machine_learning/NLP/discourse_parsing/UniTN.md

 ### Features.
 3.1 Token-level Features\
 ![pic](images/UniTN_feat.png)
-Figure1 \

-Chunk tag is location, 'B-NP' stands for beginning of the chunk tag\
+Chunk tag is location, 'B-NP' stands for beginning of the chunk tag

 IOB-chain syntactic tree node from root to the token.
 ‘I-S/B-VP’ indicates that a token is the first word of the verb phrase (B-VP) of the main clause (I-S).

-Dependency chain is root to the word e.g. root/nsubj/det\
+Dependency chain is root to the word e.g. root/nsubj/det

 Connective label and arg2 label is avoid overlapping.